Hcooper23/https-hcooper23.github.io-reading-notes-/201-Notes/Read:-02-Basics of HTML, CSS & JS.md

 || — OR; allows you to chain together two or more expressions so that one or more of them have to individually evaluate to true for the whole expression to return true.

 ## Things I want to know more about

+- Understanding of best practices and things that are typicall issues seen when utilizing your code toolbelt and how each one falls into a differnt catagory for best solving issues.